alecccg03/Home-SOC-lab/README.md

 *Visibility Gap:* This lab highlighted the importance of defense-in-depth by demonstrating how network traffic, endpoint logs and firewall telemetry provide different views of malicious activity.

-🚀 How to Use

-Splunk Queries: Check the queries.md file for all SPL used in the visualizations.

-Pcap Files: Sample traffic captures are located in the /pcaps directory.